gvwilson/thirdbit/src/fiction/santas/index.md

 "See?" he said hopefully.
-It wasn't actually much of a scratch, but it was red and yay, there was in fact a small streak on his skin.
+It wasn't actually much of a scratch, but it was red and yay, there was in fact a small splotch on his skin.

 Santa Hood studied it a moment, then pressed the button the ray gun again.
 With a disappointed *mmrrrmmm* the end of the gun dimmed and blinked out.
+"Sorry about that,
+but you can't be too careful.
-"Here, take it."
+Here, take it."
 She leaned forward to pass it to him and winced.

-Finner put it on the tiny desk he'd been sitting on.
+Finner put it on the tiny desk he'd been sitting beside.
 "How are your ribs?" he asked sulkily.

 Santa Hood shook her head.